rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- Every assignment that was given to me, I took them as my **motivation** by seeing what the long-term goal at the end of this will be. **Trial and error** method is what I use to resolve the issue.
-Try and try until I succeed.
+- Every assignment that was given to me, I took them as my **motivation** by seeing what the long-term goal at the end of this will be. **Trial and error** is my strategy until I successfully resolve the issue.

 #### **What's the most difficult decision you've made in the last two years and how did you come to that decision?**